 No. 1: North Dakota

-- Share of homeless people as a percentage of the total population: 0.07%
+- Share of homeless people as a percentage of the population: 0.08%

 No. 2: Wyoming

-- Share of homeless people as a percentage of the total population: 0.11%
+- Share of homeless people as a percentage of the population: 0.11%

-- Share of homeless people as a percentage of the total population: 0.12%
+- Share of homeless people as a percentage of the population: 0.04%

 The causes of — and solutions to — homelessness are complex

 For example, as our study shows, the number of people who are homeless tends to be proportionally higher in states where home prices are more expensive.
-With that in mind, it may be tempting to conclude that reducing home prices is all that’s needed to end homelessness.
-Similarly, one might also conclude that using some of the nation’s millions of vacant housing units to house those without a place to call home may be another relatively straightforward way to keep people off the streets and out of shelters.
+With that in mind, some may conclude that reducing home prices is all that’s needed to end homelessness.
+Similarly, one might also conclude that using some of the nation’s millions of vacant housing units to house those without a place to call home may be another way to keep people off the streets and out of shelters.

-Though some unhoused Americans would likely benefit from finding more affordable homes in their area, many homeless people are so because of issues like substance abuse, mental or physical illness.
-Merely placing people who struggle with these types of problems in empty houses might keep them off the streets, but it would do little to address real reasons why they ended up homeless in the first place.
+Though some unhoused Americans would likely benefit from finding more affordable homes in their area, many homeless people are so because of additional challenges like substance abuse or mental or physical illness.
+Merely placing people who struggle with these types of problems in empty houses might keep them off the streets, but it would do little to address real reasons why they became homeless in the first place.

-Building more affordable housing and relocating some empty homes to those who need them are certainly important tools in combating poverty.
-But without taking into consideration the social elements of homelessness, the problem is unlikely to ever be resolved.
+Building more affordable housing and reallocating some empty homes to those who need them are important tools in combating poverty.
+But without considering the social elements of homelessness, the problem is unlikely to ever be resolved.

 Tips for those who may be facing homelessness